A blog about boats, fishing, water sports and having fun on the ocean

 You’ll need a sinker or a weighted jighead to get a buoyant lure like a plastic worm or tube bait to the bottom and keep it there.

-How do you hook up a jig head?
+Can you fish with just a jig head?

 Conclusion.
 If you’re fishing in clear water, red is a good idea to choose for the jig head color, but if you’re fishing in murkier water, chartreuse is a good idea because it will attract more attention.